-In singer-songwriter Bob Dylan’s of his classic song “Idiot Wind,” he hints at meeting a fortune teller who warns of possible danger ahead.
+In singer-songwriter Bob Dylan’s 1970s rendition of his classic song “Idiot Wind,” he hints at meeting a fortune teller who warns of possible danger ahead.
 We don’t have a crystal ball or trusted fortune teller for our economy, but in the event of an economic slowdown, here are some actionable suggestions for small to medium-sized manufacturers.
 While not an exhaustive list, it’s a good starting point.

 Explore more recession-resistant markets, niches, and supply chains with needs that align best with your capabilities.
 Consumer staples and alcoholic beverages have been prior good bets.
 Also consider renewable energy, health-and-senior care products, and security/defense/law enforcement products.
 Identify and explore others, and consider pivoting away from anything that has a history of being, or is forecast to be, recession prone.
 Pivots may be harder to execute and may take longer depending on your brand or market promise.